CurriculumStudent Showcase

 Experience Life as A Robotics Professional

-As a part of the Embedded Systems in Robotics course, students created robots that made hot chocolate, played Jenga, kept a balloon from hitting the floor, played air hockey, and knocked blocks over using a lightsaber.
+As a part of the Embedded Systems in Robotics course, students programmed robots that made hot chocolate, played Jenga, kept a balloon from hitting the floor, played air hockey, and knocked blocks over using a lightsaber.

 How to Immerse Yourself in Robotics